Enea Koliçi

 Enea Koliçi (born 13 February 1986) is an Albanian professional footballer who plays as a goalkeeper.

-Koliçi started his career in Iraklis Thessaloniki youth squads.
-He also played for Olympiacos Volou, Odysseas Kordeliou, Panserraikos and Flamurtari Vlorë before returning to Iraklis in the summer of 2013.
+Koliçi started his career in Iraklis youth squads.
+He also played for Olympiacos Volos, Odysseas Kordeliou, Panserraikos and Flamurtari Vlorë before returning to Iraklis in the summer of 2013.

 He has also been capped with Albania under-21 team.

 Club career

 Early career

-He began his career with Iraklis Thessaloniki and was loaned out to Beta Ethniki club Olympiacos Volou in January 2009.
-Since January 2010 is playing for Olympiacos Volou after being released from Iraklis Thessaloniki.
-He was released by Olympiacos Volou in the summer of 2010 and he ended up in the 4th tier club Odysseas Kordeliou.
+He began his career with Iraklis and was loaned out to Beta Ethniki club Olympiacos Volos in January 2009.
+Since January 2010 is playing for Olympiacos Volos after being released from Iraklis Thessaloniki.
+He was released by Olympiacos Volos in the summer of 2010 and he ended up in the 4th tier club Odysseas Kordeliou.
 On 10 June 2011, he signed for Panserraikos on a free transfer.

 Flamurtari Vlorë

 In January 2012, Koliçi returned to his country and joined Albanian Superliga outfit Flamurtari Vlorë as a free agent, signing until the end of the season.
 He made his first ever Albanian Superliga appearance on 11 February in the away match against Kamza, keeping a clean sheet as Flamuratri won 1–0.
 Following the debut, he became first choice in goal and retained his spot until the end of the season, collecting 19 appearances, including 13 in league, as Flamurtari finished 4th in league, qualifying in the 2012–13 UEFA Europa League first qualifying round, and was eliminated in the semi-finals of Albanian Cup by Tirana.

 He made his European debut with the team on 5 July 2012 in the first leg against Honvéd.
 He also played in the returning leg on 12th, as Flamurtari suffered another defeat and was eliminated the aggregate 3–0.
 Three days later, Koliçi agreed a contract extension, signing until June 2013.